Hummingbirds Observed in Panama – Long Version

 White-necked Jacobin

 This male White-necked Jacobin was observed perched near one of the hummingbird feeders at the Canopy Tower.
 It would zoom in for a sip of nectar and then zoom back to its perch.
-This was the hummingbird we saw most frequently in Panama.
+We saw this species of hummingbird most frequently in Panama.

 Being the most numerous of Panamanian hummingbirds I took the most pictures of them.
 Here’s a picture of the female followed by the male with its tongue sticking out.